mtwe/sumarticles/README.md

+Made for a friend.
 This script takes the top N articles from a specified list of sections from the NYT homepage and opens them in the default internet browser.

 #INSTALL